Off-road vehicle registrations in Manitoba are governed by the Off-Road Vehicles Act.

 An off-road vehicle, or ORV, is any wheeled or tracked motorized vehicle designed or adapted to travel cross-country on land, water, ice, snow, marsh, swamp land or other natural terrain.
 Snowmobiles, all-terrain vehicles, dune buggies and dirt bikes are some examples of ORVs.
-Examples of vehicles not considered to be ORVs are: a golf cart, a garden or lawn tractor, a special mobile machine, a farm tractor and a farming implement.
+Examples of vehicles not considered to be ORVs are a golf cart, a garden or lawn tractor, infrastructure equipment and agricultural equipment.

 No one under the age of 16 is permitted to register an ORV.
 Persons between 16 and 18 may register if they provide written consent from a parent or legal guardian.
 When registering, you may be asked to provide an official birth certificate or other acceptable proof of age.

 For new registrations, you'll receive a licence plate in addition to the registration/insurance certificate.

 On snowmobiles, the plate should be fastened on the left side in the space between the lower edge of the seat and the running board, as close to the rear of the vehicle as possible.
 If you wish to ride on designated groomed snowmobile trails in Manitoba, you must purchase a Snopass, available on a seasonal or seven-day basis.
 You may obtain one from any Autopac agent or MPI Service Centre.

 On ORVs with three or more wheels and on tracked vehicles other than snowmobiles, the plate should be fastened in a highly visible location on the rear of the vehicle.
 For two-wheeled ORVs, the plate should be mounted in a highly visible location on the front of the vehicle.

 The operator must carry the registration/insurance certificate at all times while operating the vehicle.